JeffersonLab/SRO-RTDP/src/utilities/java/pcap2streams/README.md

 1. Ensure that the servers are running
 2. Check that the ports are not being used by other applications
 3. Verify that the configuration file has the correct host and port information
+4. Check the output directory for any error logs

 ### PCAP File Issues